jwnukoski/php-sql-login/README.md

 A basic boilerplate for a PHP / SQL user login and registration.

 # Goal
-No third-party apps, just standard PHP session authentication which can be edited further.
+No third-party apps, just standard PHP session authentication, which can be edited further.
 This project is kept as light as possible, so that it can be used in many places.

 # Hashing
 Hashes created with PHP's BCRYPT algorithm.
+Salting is kept default per the PHP docs.

 # Connections
 SQL connections are connected with PDO and prepared statements.